HaniehSartipi/Dimension-Reduction-using-PCA-and-LDA/README.md

 # Dimension-Reduction-using-PCA-and-LDA
-Applied PCA and LDA on the Breast Cancer dataset and used a Random Forest Classifier to classify cancer as benign or malignant.
-Achieved the best results with the PCA & Random Forest model combination.
+In this analysis, I applied Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) on the Breast Cancer dataset to classify tumors as benign or malignant.
+My primary classifier was the Random Forest, which yielded the best performance when combined with PCA.
-The dataset shows multicollinearity, with variables like radius_mean, perimeter_mean, and area_mean being highly correlated.
+The dataset exhibited multicollinearity, particularly among features such as radius_mean, perimeter_mean, and area_mean.
+This correlation can introduce redundancy and complicate model interpretation.
-Feature Selection: Using forward selection, we add variables to the model one by one.
-Accuracy plateaus after the second feature, so we stop, achieving 94% accuracy with just two features.
+I employed forward selection for feature selection, incrementally adding variables to the model.
+Notably, accuracy plateaued after incorporating the second feature, allowing me to achieve an impressive 94% accuracy using only these two informative features.
-PCA: After standardizing the data, PCA shows that most variance is explained by the first component, but two components provide clear separation between cancerous and healthy patients.
+After standardizing the data, PCA analysis revealed that the first principal component captured most of the variance.
+However, I found that utilizing two principal components provided clear separation between cancerous and healthy patients, enhancing classification performance.